hlissner/lb6-actions/actions/Country Directory.lbaction/README.md

 * Get rid of the "Get Current Time" action that sends you to google, and bake in GMT offsets to calculate the time on the fly.
 * The action iterates through a baked JSON database to make it an LB6 result.
-I'd like to just change the conform the baked JSON into LB6 result format instead.
+I'd like to just conform the baked JSON into an LB6 result format from the get go.